 When deciding where to expand next, Luke’s Lobster turns to social data.

-For instance, its next target may be Toronto.
-Its development team is looking at the number of Torontorians who are aware of their brand, and consumer behaviour and competitors in this potential market.
+Its development team is often looking at a number of potential markets, and Keyhole is helpful in finding residents in those cities who are aware of their brand, and consumer behavior and competitors in that potential market.

 Which is the favourite dish?

 Using Keyhole, the team can easily see which dish is being talked about the most, what’s the public sentiment around a certain dish, where fans are located, and latest lobster favs.

 In Meaghan’s words, “Tracking the success of posts from the influencers we’re working with is super important.
 And more importantly, I love seeing posts from guests who are organically tagging us.
 Keyhole’s fantastic in showing us all that“.